How Do I Apply for a Compact State Nursing License?

 2. Earn Your Nursing Degree

-Nursing school requires a lot of dedicated study hours to master the rewarding field of patient care.
-In addition to learning nursing theories and concepts in your classes, you’ll learn how to provide clinical care in nursing skills labs.
+Nursing school requires dedicated study hours to master patient care.
+In addition to learning nursing theories in coursework, you’ll learn how to provide clinical care in nursing skills labs.
 You’ll work through patient care scenarios in nursing simulation labs and develop evidence-based decision-making skills.
-You’ll gain practical experience working with and treating patients during clinical rotations.
+Additionally, you’ll gain practical experience working with patients during clinical rotations.

 After graduating, you’ll be eligible to take the NCLEX-RN.
-Note that the process to sign up for the test isn’t as straightforward as it may be for other types of exams.
+The process to sign up for the test isn’t as straightforward as for other types of exams.
 If you already know you want to apply for a multistate license, you’ll need to register for the NCLEX slightly differently than non-multistate candidates.

 First, confirm that you’re a member of a participating jurisdiction.
-If so, head over to your state’s Board of Nursing website and find the webpage for nursing licensure.
-Look for an application for a multistate license by examination (this means you don’t already have a nursing license and want to obtain one by taking the NCLEX.)
+If so, visit your state Board of Nursing website and find the webpage for nursing licensure.
+Look for an application for a multistate license by examination.

-Each state has slightly different procedures for applying.
-Be sure to follow the directions on the website.
-You should receive authorization to test, allowing you to schedule your NCLEX exam.
+Each state has slightly different application procedures, so follow the directions on the website.
+You should receive an authorization to test (ATT), allowing you to schedule your NCLEX exam.

 Madonna students studying